 By Catherine Decker as told by Channa Seidenberg

 Having already played various lyres for many years, Channa Seidenberg first met the Derscheid lyre in the early 1990’s.
-As she had lived in both Europe and the U.S., Channa tried many types of lyre and had opportunities to listen carefully to variations in qualities in each instrument.
+As she had lived in both Europe and the U.S., Channa had tried many types of lyre and had opportunities to listen carefully to variations in qualities in each instrument.

 During the ensuing years, Channa had numerous phone conversations with Herr Derscheid, placing orders and talking about his instruments.
 She visited him in his workshop near Stuttgart, Germany.
 However, in August 2008, Channa received the unexpected news that Herr Derscheid had crossed the threshold.
-He had been on vacation in Norway, on a fishing boat when he died of a heart attack.
+He had been on vacation in Norway, on a fishing boat, when he died of a heart attack.

 Channa thought of Alan Thewless, a teacher and artisan who was building his own lyres under the name Tir-anna.
 She inquired whether he would be interested in pursuing lyre building in the style of the Derscheid instruments.

-In November of the same year, Alan went to Germany to meet Derscheid’s widow and toured the workshop.
-He asked if she would be willing to sell the rights so that her late husband’s instruments could continue to be made.
+In November of the same year, Alan went to Germany to meet Herr Derscheid’s widow and toured the workshop.
+He asked if she would be willing to sell the legal rights so that her late husband’s instruments could continue to be made.
 It was a challenge to meet her price, so the Lyre Association put out a request for funds to the North American lyre community.
-Fortunately, an anonymous donor stepped forward with a sizeable gift towards the endeavor.
+Fortunately, an anonymous donor stepped forward with a sizable gift towards the endeavor.